JabberSPAM/resources/collection-of-server-modules.md

 <!--
 * [mod_block_strangers](https://docs.ejabberd.im/admin/configuration/modules/#mod-block-strangers) (official)
 Blocks incoming messages from unknown contacts.
 Not the recommended way to block spam as it also degrades the UX of getting in touch with people using XMPP.
+Actually many even consider it to do more harm to XMPP than it's affect on fighting spam is worth.
 -->

 * [mod_pres_counter](https://docs.ejabberd.im/admin/configuration/modules/#mod-pres-counter) (official)